Nightapes/ngx-validators/README.md

 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';
 import { FormsModule } from '@angular/forms';
-import { ValidatorsModule } from 'ng2-validators'
+import { ValidatorsModule } from 'ngx-validators'

 import { AppComponent } from './app.component';